Founded in 2002, Jenny Brown Associates has quickly become the biggest agency in Scotland and one of the leading literary agencies in the UK.

 Jenny Brown established the agency in 2002.
 She was previously Head of Literature at the Scottish Arts Council, presenter of book programmes for Scottish Television, and founder Director of the Edinburgh International Book Festival (of which she is now a Board member).
 She is also a former Committee member of the Association of Authors’ Agents and was shortlisted in 2014 for Agent of the Year Award.
 She is Chair of the Bloody Scotland crime writing festival.
 She represents 50 writers and likes to work closely with her writers and for this reason most of the writers she represents are based in Scotland.

 Jenny represents literary fiction, crime writing and narrative non-fiction, including nature writing and literary memoir, and is particularly interested in working with writers based in Scotland.
-Jenny is currently taking a break from considering new submissions and her list will re-open later in the year.
+Jenny is currently taking a break from considering new submissions and her list will re-open on 1st September.
 Do email with an enquiry in the meantime if you’re planning to submit but are unsure whether your work fits her list.

 Mark Stanton (Stan)